 Serve on muffins, toast, waffles or pancakes.
 Enjoy and share a jar with a friend or family member.

 Do you have a favorite autumn ritual?
 Something that delights you?
+What is your most appreciated autumn recipe?
 Please share in the comments.